Export Executive

 Shipping industry is a vital component of global trade and commerce

-Q6.
-What is shipping introduction
+Q. What is the introduction to shipping?

 Shipping introduction is the initial stage of the shipping process where the shipment is prepared for transportation.